-Figure 18: Sample Call Recording Deployment
+Figure 9.1: Sample Call Recording Deployment

-Figure 18 shows one sample configuration that could be used.
+The above figure shows one sample configuration that could be used.
 The IP phones that are to be recorded are located on the same LAN segment as the server.
 DHCP is enabled in MSL, and MBG provides DHCP configuration such that the sets use the server as their TFTP server and as their ICP.
 Then, the MBG proxies the set registrations to the real ICP on the other segment.
 Sets located on a different LAN segment use the ICP DHCP server to connect directly to the ICP and are therefore not recordable.